New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts: Basic Concepts and Definitions

-\begin{remark} \em{ All the definitions and notations are stated for the sequences with period $p$ in this section.
-However, they are valid for the sequences with period $n$ when $p$ and $\mathbb{F}_p$ are replaced by $n$ and $\mathbb{Z}_n$ respectively.} \end{remark}
+\begin{remark} \em{ All the definitions and notations are stated for sequences with period $p$ in this section.
+However, they are also valid for sequences with period $n$ when $p$ and $\mathbb{F}_p$ are replaced by $n$ and $\mathbb{Z}_n$ respectively.} \end{remark}